Trans-masculine (Female to Male) Surgeries

 Chest masculinization requires general anesthesia, and is performed as an ambulatory procedure, meaning there is no hospital stay after surgery.
 After surgery, you will have a compression vest and surgical drains.
 The drains will be removed several weeks after surgery, but you must wear the compression vest for at least four weeks post-operatively.
 It can take six months to one year to regain the full use of your arms after surgery, but there is gradual improvement during this time.
 Most people are able to resume regular daily activities after three months.

-Metoidioplasty is a procedure for FTM patients looking to create a phallus.
+Metoidioplasty is a procedure for people looking to create a phallus.
 CTMS plastic and urological surgeons collaborate to release the clitoris from the ligament that holds it in place.
 Then we wrap skin around it to create a phallus.
 The result is a phallus that can become erect.
-We can perform hysterectomy and vaginectomy (removal of the frontal pelvic opening) at the same time.
+We can perform hysterectomy and vaginectomy at the same time.

 We can perform this procedure with or without extending the urethra to allow urination out of the tip of the phallus.
 Our surgeons can also create a scrotum and insert testicular implants depending on your preference.
 After metoidioplasty, you will have a three day hospital stay.
 You will go home with a tube in your stomach to help drain your urine.
 Recovery can take six to eight weeks.
 Problems with urinary flow are very common, but often resolve on their own.

 - Metoidioplasty Clinical Pathway